Services & Programs

 You must be 55 and older

 In addition, you can join other grandparents in similar situations at our Parents a Second Time support group.
 Learn about potential resources, community programs, services, and agencies that can provide connections, guidance, and peer support to older persons living with, caring for and parenting the children of loved ones.
-The PAST group meets twice a month, with child care and refreshments provided and transportation available.
+The PAST group meets once a month, with child care and refreshments provided and transportation available.
 To get more information, please call the Lackawanna County Area Agency on Aging, at 570-963-6740, or email PAST@lackawannacounty.org

 The Older Adults Protective Services Act protects Pennsylvanians 60 years of age and older against physical, emotional, or financial abuse as well as exploitation, neglect, or abandonment.
 Reporting of abuse is mandatory for employees and administrators in care settings.
 Reporting abuse is voluntary and anonymous for the general public, and the law protects all reporters from retaliation and civil or criminal liability.